Quansight/Quansight-website/apps/labs/posts/python-wheels-from-tags-to-variants.md

   version, on any platform.
 It means a pure Python wheel, hence for pure Python packages this is the only wheel needed.
-It can also be provided for packages with optional extension modules, as a fallback when there is no other wheel compatible with the user's system.
+It can also be provided for packages with optional extension modules, as a fallback when no other wheel is compatible with the user's system.

 You can find some unorthodox uses too, such as:

-- A pure Python package including dedicated code for every Python version, for example using `py312-none-any` to designate a wheel dedicated to Python 3.12 (or newer — though in this case newer Python versions have their own wheels).
+- A pure Python package including dedicated code for every Python version, for example using `py312-none-any` to designate a wheel dedicated to Python 3.12 (or newer; though in this case newer Python versions have their own wheels).

-- A pure executable package (that does not link to the Python library), for example using `py3-none-macosx_11_0_arm64` to designate a wheel compatible with any Python 3 implementation on a macOS 11.0+ system with ARM64 CPU.
+- A pure executable package (that does not use the Python API), for example using `py3-none-macosx_11_0_arm64` to designate a wheel compatible with any Python 3 implementation on a macOS 11.0+ system with ARM64 CPU.

 Tags clearly provide some degree of flexibility.
-The existing code can usually account for future Python versions, operating system versions, libc versions, and to some degree for new implementations, ABI changes, new architectures and so on.
+The logic already present in installers can usually account for future Python versions, operating system versions, libc versions, and to some degree for new implementations, ABI changes, new architectures and so on.
 But can it manage entirely novel tags?